jstabille/Credit_Risk_Analysis/README.md

 The purpose of this analysis was to create a supervised machine learning model that could accurately predict credit risk.
 In order to complete this task, I used 6 different methods, which are:

-1. Naive Random Oversampling
+1. Naive Random Oversampling.
-2. SMOTE Oversampling
+2. SMOTE Oversampling.
-3. Cluster Centroid Undersampling
+3. Cluster Centroid Undersampling.
-4. SMOTEENN Sampling
+4. SMOTEENN Sampling.
-5. Balanced Random Forest Classifying
+5. Balanced Random Forest Classifying.
-6. Easy Ensemble Classifying
+6. Easy Ensemble Classifying.

 Through each of these methods, I split my data into training and testing datasets, and compiled accuracy scores, confusion matries, and classification reports as my results.